 ACQUISITION RISK.
 The Company evaluates acquisition opportunities in the ordinary course of its business.
 Acquisitions involve numerous risks, including difficulties in the assimilation of the operations and services of the acquired companies, the expenses incurred in connection with the acquisition, the diversion of management's attention from other business concerns and the potential loss of key employees of the acquired company.
-There can be no assurance that future acquisitions, if any, will be successfully integrated into the Company vill complete any future acquisitions or that acquisitions will contribute favorably to the Company's operations.
+There can be no assurance that future acquisitions, if any, will be successfully integrated into the Company's operations.
+In addition, there can be no assurance that the Company will complete any future acquisitions or that acquisitions will contribute favorably to the Company's operations and financial condition.